 These homemade salmon patties use canned salmon for an easy shortcut to rich, flavorful burgers that the whole family will love.
-Build your salmon burgers with your favorite toppings or use the salmon cakes as a standalone appetizer with our quick tartar sauce!
+Build these salmon burgers with your favorite toppings or use the salmon cakes as a standalone appetizer with our quick tartar sauce!

 These simple salmon burgers are perfect for a quick summer dinner!